J23Mainak/RAG-Assessment-Recommender/README.md

-## Overview- What Makes This Different?
+## Overview- What makes this different?

 This is a **Pure LLM-RAG system** using:
 - **Gemini Embeddings API** (no local sentence-transformers needed)